Your Christian Witness

 True, they were flawed human beings, but they exuded enough of Jesus to make us yearn for what was apparently missing in our lives.
 In the unspoken aspects of their lives they possessed an authentic integrity that was like a magnet snapping us to attention and drawing us closer.
 If you have never yet encountered such a Christian witness, it would probably not surprise me, since they seem to be getting increasingly difficult to find.

-The Christian witness that wields the most power, is one who lives by the Living Word.
-They are those who demonstrate that the words in the Book are infinitely precious, by living them out.
+The Christian witness who wields the most power is one who lives by the Living Word.
+They are those who demonstrate that the words in the Book are infinitely precious by living them out.
+They allow the renewing of their minds by that Word to permeate all their actions.

-Jesus describes this best in Mt 13:46 about the man “ who, when he had found one pearl of great price, went and sold all that he had, and bought it.”
+Jesus describes this best in Mt 13:46 when he talks about the man "who, when he had found one pearl of great price, went and sold all that he had, and bought it."

-Here was someone who, when he discovered the greatest treasure ever known to man, expressed his heartfelt response by his actions.
-He demonstrated that all that he owned thus far, paled in comparison to this pearl of great price.
-What better witness to anyone observing his actions, of the priceless worth of his treasure!
+This man expressed his heartfelt response to the discovery of the treasure by his actions.
+He demonstrated that all that he owned thus far paled in comparison to this pearl of great price.
+What better witness to anyone observing his actions of the priceless worth of his treasure!

 Our Christian witness is therefore inseparable from that which we proclaim.
-We are ineffective, despite who lauds our creativity, if we do not dwell in Jesus, the Vine , and submit ourselves to the husbandman.
+We are ineffective, despite who lauds our creativity, if we do not dwell in Jesus, the Vine, and submit ourselves to the husbandman for nourishment and pruning.
 We cannot separate ourselves, skin from seed, or stem from flesh.
 We are an organic whole in a constant state of being and growing.

-While others may admire our color, perhaps represented by our fame and influence, or size (our financial successes?), there is only one opinion that counts.
+While others may admire the color of our fruit, perhaps represented by our fame and influence, or their luscious size (our financial successes?), there is only one opinion that truly counts!

 The opinion of the harvester of the fruit is paramount.
 He looks for what cannot be seen by outward appearances.
 Unimpressed by merely its physical presence, He will evaluate it.
 Jesus has a lot to say about bearing fruit in the Bible, using that as an analogy for effectiveness in his kingdom.
 Make no mistake; He is a fastidious husbandman of his vineyard.

-So beware of allowing fame or acclaim of your artwork, or those of your contemporaries, to detract you from the fact that the authenticity of your Christian witness will be evaluated by His standards, not those of the world.
+So beware of allowing fame, or the lack of acclaim of your artwork, or those of your contemporaries, to detract you from the fact that the authenticity of your Christian witness will be evaluated by His standards, not those of the world.

-Perhaps, art has yet to be created by those who are authentic Christian witnesses in these challenging times.
+Perhaps, art has yet to be created by those who are authentic Christian witnesses in these trying times.
+Are you up to the challenge?

 The Master's Commission